Tescelin le Roux: Legacy

 Saint Bernard was born in what is now the large tower of the present Couvent et Basilique Saint-Bernard.

 Tescelin's castle was held for three centuries by the Sombernon family, Tescelin's descendants in the female line.

-During the reign of Louis XIII of France (1609-43) the castle was converted into a convent for the Congregation of the Feuillants.
+During the reign of Louis XIII (1610-43) the castle was converted into a convent for the Congregation of the Feuillants.

 The convent was suppressed during the French Revolution and the building used for a smithy.

 The birthplace was restored and transformed from 1881 to 1897.

 It has become a place of pilgrimage for followers of Saint Bernard.